Carm01/Windows10_defaults/README.md

 - __AdditionalSettings.cmd__ - Mostly app permissions from the location Settings -> Privacy, however there is a performance tweak in that file too. ___It is very important to understand the `VisualFXSetting` and `UserPreferencesMask` setting as it controls the settings under: `Right click this PC - properties - Advanced system Settings - Performance Settings`.
 Most people might want want to changes these and just let windows manage it, however some want to optimize performance.___

 - __Officetweaks.cmd__ - I moved these to a dedicated section here: https://gist.github.com/Carm01/0df027dd1ddc57dd3044ca87565a6194

+- I am working on an updated setting here that combines settings.cmd and additionalsettings.cmd into one and including all HKCU for the equivalent HKU.
+I am going to make all changes in the following code prior to moving it.
+You are free to look at it and offer suggestions ( https://gist.github.com/Carm01/e17f8faef769f79c9259c7cd01a0d029 ).

 References: https://stealthpuppy.com/customize-the-windows-default-profile/#.XEfajs17mUm